Search this site

 Where is the library located?
 Who works there?
 What is its street address, phone, and other contact information?

 For staff contact information, visit the Contact Us page.

-Other library visitors may request Holy Names materials through their local library's interlibrary loan service.
+Library users without HNU borrowing privileges may request Holy Names materials through their local library's interlibrary loan service.

 Public workstations are available on a priority basis to Holy Names students, faculty and staff.
 Alumni can use any available computer for up to 2 hours per day.
 All others will be accommodated as space permits.

 All workstations are shut down 15 minutes before the Library closes.

 Who can use the library's databases?

 Faculty, students, and staff may access the library's 60-plus databases on or off-campus (see our off-campus services guide for instructions).

 Alumni can only access online databases from on-campus.